 2.b.
-Area of Emphasis or Concentration Core Course(s) and Methods Course(s).
+Area of Geographic Depth or Specialized Area of Study Core Course(s) and Methods Course(s).

 Students are encouraged to take these core courses their first year in the program.
 The graduate advisor will not waive these core courses unless the student has transcript notation and a syllabus from a similar graduate-level course taken at another institution.